fossadev/fossabot-docs/docs/variables/valorant.md

 # $(valorant)

-Returns a range of metadata around a broadcaster's [**Riot Games**](https://www.riotgames.com/en) account, in relation to the game VALORANT, that can be accessed via multiple different variable members for each unique piece of information.
+Returns a range of metadata around a broadcaster's [**Riot Games**](https://www.riotgames.com/) account, in relation to the game [**VALORANT**](https://playvalorant.com/), that can be accessed via multiple different variable members for each unique piece of information.

 :::caution Authorization required!